techno-user314/strata-sonic-synthesizer/README.md

 4. Compile the files in "src/c_synth" into a shared library called "libcsynth".
     - Using GCC on a Linux system, this command would be: `gcc -shared -o libcsynth.so -fPIC control.c synthesis.c`
 5. Run main.py with a Python interperator running Python 3.11+
+> [!NOTE]
+> SoundForge uses PortAudio19 as the audio interace.
+If Python is throwing exceptions related to pyaudio, it may be fixed by installing PortAudio19.
+> On Linux systems: `sudo apt install portaudio19-dev`

 ## Usage
 Run main.py with a Python interperater to launch the synthesizer.
 If you are on a headless Rasperry Pi, it is recommended to have main.py run on startup.
 SoundForge should automatically interface with any connected MIDI device.
 SoundForge is setup for usage with a Donner MIDI MK-25 by default, however, all the mappings are adjustable by modifying midi_input.py.